MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-analyze-cash-flow.md

 1. Search for **Cash Flow Forecasts**, and then choose the related link.
 2. Choose a cash flow forecast, and then choose the **Cash Flow Worksheet** action.
 3. On the **Cash Flow Worksheet** page, choose the **Suggest Worksheet Lines** action.

+## <a name="see-related-training-at-microsoft-learnlearnmodulesforecast-cash-flow-dynamics-365-business-centralindex"></a>See Related Training at [Microsoft Learn](/learn/modules/forecast-cash-flow-dynamics-365-business-central/index)

 ## <a name="see-also"></a>See Also
 [Setting Up Finance](finance-setup-finance.md)